Slideshow image

 Triumph (5:41-6:6)

-As we read the first transition statement (6:7), we see the pressure of God’s gracious power build-up against official Jewish resistance – and burst through to the next barrier – and the next, and the next.
+As we read the first transition statement (6:7), we see God’s gracious power build-up against official Jewish resistance and burst through to the next barrier—and the next, and the next.

 The final sentence of Acts should grab our attention.

-Does this sound like the end of the ‘story’ to you?
+Does that sound like the end of the ‘Story’ to you?

 • Recognize that the ‘story’ of Acts has not ended.
-It continues to unfold through the centuries to our ‘here and now’.
+It continues to unfold through the centuries to your ‘here and now’—and beyond.

 • Pay attention to what God is doing around you.
 He may be doing different things now than he did in the past.

 • Be more open to the Spirit of God and his power.
-He is doing – and desires to do far more – than we can even imagine, but he does not contradict the Word.
+He is doing—and desires to do far more—than we can even imagine.
+There is one limitation: He does not contradict his Word.

-• As you discern where and how God is working around you, join him in his work.
+• As you discern where and how God is at work around you, join him in his work.

-Together we are called to continue the ‘story’ of God’s grace.
+Together, we are called to continue the ‘Story’ of God’s grace to his world.

 Photo Credit: Geoff Trotter via Compfight cc